williamgregorio/eddm-route-exporter/README.md

   - (checkbox) PO Box™

 ## Goals:
-- For cost turn string to number(js)
+- For total cost turn string(pop>char[$]) to number type(js).
+- Construct headers based on theader for accurate export on selection regardless on standard feature type.
+- Start for all rows as default export button with no selection context.
+- Iterate cells on selected for check bool and pass it ova to the next function.

 ## Analysis:
 - **table** ~ (object) =:> .target-audience-table